 How much work?
 Medium.

 How big of a mess?
-Medium.
+Medium/High.

-Start time 12:30 PM.
-Dinner time 6:00 PM.
+Start time: 5:00PM.
+Dinner time: 6:00 PM.

 Cook’s Illustrated original recipe is here.
 The recipe as I cooked it today is as follows:

 3 cups King Arthur bread flour (16-1/2 ounces)

 1 tablespoon sugar

 1-1/4 cups + 2 tablespoons ice water (11 ounces)

 1 tablespoon vegetable oil, plus extra for counter